Spring Break in Greece:

 - “Bus Return” times may deviate pending on unexpected delays

-- Lunch breaks provided; “out of pocket” lunch places will be suggested
+- Lunch breaks provided; “out of budget” lunch places will be suggested

 - Daily routes & itineraries subject to change based on weather, road & other sort of emergencies